 2.2.2 The impact of crowd absence on referee bias

 Previous studies found evidence that referee bias could be lower in matches without the influence of the home crowd. ((Endrich & Gesche, 2020; Nevill, Balmer & Williams, 2002; )Referees can be heavily influenced in their decision making by the heavy cheering of the crowd favoring the home team.(Unkelbach & Memmert , 2010).
 In similar fashion,(Neville & Holder, 1999; Bokyo, 2007) in their paper pose that crowds compel referee’s such that their decisions subconsciously favor the home team.
 (Endrich & Gesche, 2020) find that referees give more penalties to home teams, and more red and yellow cards to away teams.
-Therefore, in the case of “ghost games” we expect that referees will be less subject to social pressure of the crowd and consequently, less biased in decision making.
+Therefore, in the case of “ghost games” we Again expect that referees will be less subject to social pressure of the crowd and consequently, less biased in decision making.
 This could benefit away teams in their chase to seize a result away from home.
 This leads to the following hypothesis on the effect of the absence of crowds on referee performance.

 H2: Crowd absence will positively influence referee decisions in favour of away teams, leading to a smaller or even negative gap in fouls, red cards and yellow cards between away and home teams.